Bisimulations Meet PCTL Equivalences for Probabilistic Automata: Related work

-In the definition of $\iBS{1}$ and $\iSi{1}$, we choose first the downward closed set $C$ before the successor distribution to be matched, which is the key for achieving our new notion of bisimulations and simulations.
-This approach was also adopted in \cite{qapl} to define the priori $\epsilon$-bisimulation and simulation.
-It turns out that when $\epsilon=0$, the priori $\epsilon$-bisimulation and simulation coincide with $\iBS{1}$ and $\iSi{1}$ respectively.
-The priori $\epsilon$-bisimulation was shown to be sound and complete w.r.t. an extension of Hennessy-Milner logic, similarly for the priori $\epsilon$-simulation.
-Finally, the priori $\epsilon$-bisimulation was also used to define pseudo-metric between PAs in \cite{qapl,AlfaroMRS07}.
+In the definition of $\iBS{1}$ and $\iSi{1}$, we choose first the downward closed set $C$ before the successor distributions to be matched, which is the key for achieving our new notions of bisimulations and simulations.
+This approach was first adopted in~\cite{AlfaroMRS07} to define the \emph{a priori metric} for Markov decision processes, where it was shown that the a priori metric can be characterized by the quantitative $\mu$-calculus.
+In~\cite{qapl} this approach was also used to define a priori $\epsilon$-bisimulation and simulation relations.

-\section{Conclusion and Future Work}
+\section{Conclusion and future work}

-In this paper we have introduced novel notion of bisimulations for probabilistic automata.
-They are coarser than the existing bisimulations, and most importantly, we show that they agree with logical equivalences induced by PCTL$^{*}$ and its sublogics.
-Even in this paper we have not considered actions, it is worth noting that actions can be easily added, and all the results relating (weak) bisimulations hold straightforwardly.
-On the other side, they are then strictly finer than the logical equivalences, because of the presence of these actions.
+In this paper we have introduced novel notions of bisimulation for $\PA$s.
+They are coarser than the existing bisimulations, and most importantly, we show that they agree with the logical equivalences induced by $\PCTL^{*}$ and its sub logics.
+Even though we have not considered actions, it is worth noting that actions can be easily added, and all the (weak) bisimulations can be defined directly.
+On the other hand, the (weak) bisimulations are then strictly finer than the logical equivalences, because of the presence of these actions, similarly for simulations.

-As future work, we plan to study decision algorithms for our new (strong and weak) bisimulation and simulation relations,
+As future work, we plan to study decision algorithms for our new (strong and weak) bisimulation and simulation relations.